Turquoise: The Stone of Friendship and Spirituality

 Turquoise has been used as an adornment for over 6000 years, being found in the burial chambers of ancient civilizations.

-Called “The Breath of Life” by the Native Americans, reminding humans of their Spitituality.
+Called “The Breath of Life” by the indigenous American cultures, reminding humans of their Spitituality.
 Said to attract good luck and friendships, instill calm and alleviate depressions.

 It is the birthstone for Sagittarius and Aquarius.